alexy-os/Jobeee/README.md

-  # Split Panel with Collapsible Menu
+  # Jobeee

-  This is a code bundle for Split Panel with Collapsible Menu.
-The original project is available at https://www.figma.com/design/CTPu0ORuhaxmj885bzJJXz/Split-Panel-with-Collapsible-Menu.
+  This is a code bundle for Jobeee.
+The original project is available at https://www.figma.com/design/CTPu0ORuhaxmj885bzJJXz/Jobeee.

   ## Running the code